opensourcehistory/lds-missionaries/Number of Latter-day Saint Missionaries by Year.md

 [^8]: “2018 Statistical Report for April 2019 Conference,” The Church of Jesus Christ of Latter-day Saints, Newsroom (April 6, 2019), https://newsroom.churchofjesuschrist.org/article/2018-statistical-report.
 [^9]: “2019 Statistical Report for April 2020 Conference,” The Church of Jesus Christ of Latter-day Saints, Newsroom (April 4, 2020), https://newsroom.churchofjesuschrist.org/article/2019-statistical-report.
 [^10]: “2020 Statistical Report for the April 2021 Conference,” The Church of Jesus Christ of Latter-day Saints, Newsroom (April 3, 2021), https://newsroom.churchofjesuschrist.org/article/april-2021-general-conference-statistical-report.
+[^11]: “2021 Statistical Report for the April 2022 Conference,” The Church of Jesus Christ of Latter-day Saints, Newsroom (April 2, 2022), https://newsroom.churchofjesuschrist.org/article/2021-statistical-report-april-2022-conference.